Nutrition

 24. Dal Tadka

-Lentils form the foundation of dal tadka, a low-carb breakfast dish that brings Indian vegetarian dining to your breakfast nook.
+Lentils form the foundation of dal tadka, a low-carb breakfast dish that brings Indian food to your breakfast nook.
 Portion control is key; limiting your serving to about a half cup of cooked lentils keeps net carbs manageable while still delivering fiber and protein.

 Gourmet Cooking Classes Near You